Menu

 Verily, verily, I say unto you, except ye eat the flesh of the son of man, and drink his blood, ye have no life in you.
 Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.
 For my flesh is meat indeed, and my blood is drink indeed.

 It might seem more than reasonable to argue that, when Jesus speaks of giving his flesh “for the life of the world,” he is speaking strictly metaphorically, foreshadowing the sacrifice on the cross that he knows is coming.
-But within a few hundreds years of that event, Church fathers had begun to take his words more literally.
-At the ceremony of the Eucharist, worshipers ingested specially blessed bread and wine, which according to a doctrine now known as transubstantiation had become the actual flesh and blood of Christ at the moment of their blessing.
+But within a few hundreds years after that sacrifice, Christians had begun to take his words more literally.
+At the ceremony of the Eucharist, worshipers ingested specially blessed bread and wine, which according to a doctrine known as transubstantiation became the actual flesh and blood of Christ at the moment of their blessing.

 Latin and Greek Christianity agreed on all of the above.
 The dispute arose over what type of bread should be used in the Eucharist.
-The God of the Old Testament insists to his followers that they must eat only unleavened bread — i.e., bread made without yeast — on holy days.
+The God of the Old Testament insists to his followers that on holy days they must eat only unleavened bread — i.e., bread made without yeast.
 The Latin Christians assumed for consistency’s sake that he still felt the same, and so used unleavened bread in the Eucharist.
-But the Greek Christians argued, by no means unreasonably, that the New Covenant initiated by Jesus should be taken to have superseded all that had come before; Christians had, after all, ceased abiding by all sorts of other strictures of Judaism, from the requirement that they not eat pork to the requirement that all males of the faith be circumcised.
+But the Greek Christians argued, by no means unreasonably, that the New Covenant initiated by Jesus had superseded all that had come before; Christians had, after all, ceased abiding by all sorts of other strictures of Judaism, from the requirement that they not eat pork to the requirement that all males of the faith be circumcised.
 Why, then, should this stipulation still apply and not any of those others?
 They raised something of an epistemological argument as well: was unleavened bread really bread at all?
 Wasn’t the presence of yeast bread’s defining attribute?
 With all this in mind, they explicitly required their priests to use leavened bread during the Eucharist.
 This point of contention had been festering for centuries.

-In 1054, Pope Leo IX, who had taken on the mantle of a reformer of a Catholic Church that stood in desperate need of it, decided enough was enough.
-After years of fruitless wrangling over bread recipes, he sent a representative to Constantinople bearing a writ of excommunication for the patriarch there, the nearest Eastern equivalent to the Western pope.
-In what must have been a very dramatic scene, his messenger strode into the Great Church of Hagia Sophia, where the patriarch was personally conducting a service.
+In 1054, Pope Leo IX, who had taken on the mantle of reformer of a Roman Church in dire need of it, decided enough was enough.
+He sent a representative to Constantinople bearing a writ of excommunication for the patriarch there, the nearest Eastern equivalent to the Western pope.
+In what must have been a very dramatic scene, his messenger strode into the cathedral of Hagia Sophia, where the patriarch was personally conducting a service.
 Then he slammed the document down on the altar and marched out again, contemptuously shaking the dust of the place from his shoes, while the worshipers in the pews jeered.
 In theological terminology, the Christians of the West and East had gone “out of communion” with one another, meaning they no longer considered each other to be adherents of the same religion at all.
 There were now two Christianities in the world.

 And soon there came a pope who was ready to press this advantage to the full.
 Thanks to the split with Constantinople, Pope Gregory VII was, writes Diarmaid MacCulloch,

 Gregory VII held his office for an even shorter span of time than his august namesake Gregory the Great: from June of 1073 to May of 1085.
-Yet it was long enough to leave a mark on Catholicism that has remained indelible to this day.
+Yet it was long enough to leave a mark on Catholic Christianity that has remained indelible to this day.

 In the service of his first agenda, Gregory broadened and deepened the reforms within the Church that Pope Leo IX had begun to implement before him.
 Many Catholics of today are surprised to learn that there was no ironclad requirement prior to Gregory VII that clergymen be unmarried and celibate.
-On the contrary, all signs are that many or most of even the pre-millennial popes were married, while some of them had, as we have seen, energetic sex lives outside the bounds of the matrimonial bed as well.
-It was Gregory who declared that wives and families, not to mention the pleasures of sex, constituted an untenable conflict of interest for priests whose first and only loyalty ought to be to their God and the Church that served him.
-The declaration was awkward not least in that many priests were already married, and were thus forced to choose between giving up their holy calling or giving up their families.
+It was Gregory who declared that such familial baggage constituted an untenable conflict of interest for priests whose first and only loyalty ought to be to their God and the Church that served him.
+Many priests were already married at the time, and were thus forced to choose between giving up their holy calling or giving up their families.
 Some simply ignored the new rules, leading the uncompromising Gregory to excommunicate them if and when he learned of their defiance.
-Even such harsh measures as these weren’t able to end the practice of priestly marriage immediately in all of the remote nooks and crannies of Catholic Christendom, but Gregory certainly set the process in motion.
+Even such harsh measures as this weren’t able to end the practice of priestly marriage immediately in all of the remote nooks and crannies of Western Christendom, but Gregory certainly set the process in motion.
 By the thirteenth century, a married priest would be unheard of.
-(Which doesn’t mean that all of the clergy were truly celibate at this or any other date, of course…)
+(Which doesn’t mean that all of the clergy were celibate at this or any other date, of course…)

 In compensation for the strict ascetic code by which he expected his clergymen to live, Gregory demanded that laypeople treat the officers of the Church with enormous worldly deference.
 This demand applied most of all to himself, the man at the head of the Church.
 Not long after becoming pope, he issued an extraordinary pronouncement of the honors and powers that naturally went with his office. “[The pope] alone can use imperial insignia”; “The pope’s feet are to be kissed by all princes”; “It is licit for him to depose emperors”; “No synod [an assembly for discussing and making determinations about theological questions] ought to be called ‘general’ without his command”; “He ought to be judged by no one.”
 The pope, that is to say, should be considered at least as far above the kings of the world as said kings were above the peasants who toiled in their fields.
 For, just as peasants must obey the dictates of kings, so must kings obey the dictates of the pope.
 After all, said Gregory,

 The nub of the issue was the question of “investiture.”
-Again, many modern Catholics would doubtless be surprised to learn that the Church before Gregory VII’s time had little to no authority to invest — i.e., to appoint — bishops beyond the immediate confines of Rome.
-This was typically done instead by the kings of the lands in question or their lieutenants, who were of course motivated to choose men who were amicable to their wishes.
+Again, many modern Catholics would doubtless be surprised to learn that the popes before Gregory VII’s time had little to no authority to invest — i.e., to appoint — bishops beyond Rome.
+This was typically done by the kings of the lands in question or by their lieutenants, who were of course motivated to choose men who were amicable to their wishes.
 Gregory, however, wished to replace this system too with one driven exclusively from Rome.

-One of the monarchs who especially disliked Gregory’s would-be new continental order was Henry IV of Saxony, who as the current Holy Roman Emperor ought to have been the king who was most simpatico with the pope in Rome.
-That fact notwithstanding, in early 1076 he independently called an assembly of disgruntled bishops — some of whom had already been excommunicated — to the Rhineland city of Worms, in direct defiance of one of Gregory’s recently declared sole prerogatives. (“No synod ought to be called ‘general’ without his command.”)
-The message they sent back to Rome was blunt: “Let another sit upon Saint Peter’s throne.”
+One of the monarchs who especially disliked Gregory’s new order was Henry IV of Saxony, who as the current Holy Roman Emperor ought to have been the king who was most simpatico with the pope in Rome.
+That fact notwithstanding, in early 1076 he called on his own initiative an assembly of disgruntled bishops — some of whom had already been excommunicated — to the Rhineland city of Worms, in direct defiance of one of Gregory’s recently declared sole prerogatives. (“No synod ought to be called ‘general’ without his command.”)
+The message this gathering sent back to Rome was blunt: “Let another sit upon Saint Peter’s throne.”
 The address written on the envelope that contained the message was even more insolent: “From Henry, king by God’s ordinance, to Hildebrand, not pope, but false monk.”

 This sort of blatant kingly interference in the Church’s affairs had been by no means uncommon during recent centuries.
-Gregory’s reaction, however, left no doubt that he considered a new era to have dawned: rather than step down as he had been so peremptorily ordered to do, he excommunicated Henry IV, the very heir to Charlemagne, along with everyone who had attended the assembly in Worms that hadn’t been excommunicated already.
+Gregory’s reaction, however, left no doubt that he considered a new era to have dawned: rather than step down as he had been so peremptorily ordered to do, he excommunicated Henry IV, along with everyone else who had attended the assembly in Worms who hadn’t been excommunicated already.
 Then he formally released all of Henry’s subjects from their oath of obedience to the Holy Roman Emperor.
-In fact, he declared, it was not just their right but their duty to God to rebel against the “antichrist” who falsely claimed that God blessed his rule.
+In fact, he declared, it was not just their right but their duty to God to rebel against this “antichrist.”

-It was a bold move to say the least, backed only by the conviction of a true believer; Henry, by contrast, had the strongest military in Europe at his beck and call.
+It was a bold move to say the least, backed only by the conviction of a true believer.
+Henry, by contrast, had the strongest military in Europe at his beck and call.
 But, in another astonishing testimony to the Medieval mindset, Gregory’s gambit worked.
-Henry’s temporal authority proved no match for Gregory’s spiritual authority; Henry’s empire evaporated around him under the threat of eternal damnation.
-A scribe in the service of the pope records how, less than one year after he had called his high-handed assembly to show Gregory who was boss, Henry
+Henry’s empire evaporated around him under the threat of eternal damnation.
+A scribe in the service of the pope recorded how, less than one year after he had called his high-handed assembly to show Gregory who was boss, Henry

 came in person [to the pope], bringing with him only a small retinue.
 He presented himself at the gate, barefoot and clad only in wretched woolen garments, beseeching us with tears to grant him absolution and forgiveness.
 This he continued to do for three days, while all those about us were moved to compassion at his plight, and interceded for him with tears and prayers.
 At length, we removed the excommunication from him and received him again into the bosom of the Holy Mother Church.